 Although every effort is made to identify and positively address student concerns as early as possible, the Department may conduct an APR, or take other appropriate action, at any time to address concerns, even if the relevant issues arise late in the student's final semester.
-Concerns related to student academic performance, behavior, or professionalism can delay awarding the Veterinary Technology degree or lead to dismissal from the program (refer to Grading Disputes and Resolutions p.
-30).
+Concerns related to student academic performance, behavior, or professionalism can delay awarding the Veterinary Technology degree or lead to dismissal from the program (refer to Grading Disputes, Resolutions, and Appeals section on p.
+33).